 One of the main considerations for those of you considering consulting is what you’ll do after you leave.
 Or put another way, many people enter consulting to leave it!
 But what are you setting yourself up for?
 For those of you who have your sights set on an MBA, going into consulting is one of the best ways to obtain a top MBA cost-free.
 However, each firm has its own procedures and rules around MBA sponsorship.

 Below, we’ve broken down the MBA sponsorship rules of top consulting firms.
 Have specific questions, or want to add your firm’s guidelines to the list?
 Email us!

-At MBB, associates, analysts and consultants can obtain sponsorship for their MBA.
-Unlike some firms that consider only the top 10-25% of a cohort, all analysts are eligible for sponsorship considering they are in good standing.
+At MBB, associates, analysts and consultants can obtain sponsorship for an MBA.
+Unlike some firms that consider only the top 10-25% of a cohort, all analysts are eligible for sponsorship (considering they are in good standing with the firm).
 What does it mean to be in “good standing” at McKinsey, Bain, or BCG?
 This implies that you have held responsibility over deliverables that are key to the success of engagements.
 Those in “good standing” also volunteer for firm events at least 1-2 times per year, exhibiting a commitment to contributing outside of traditional channels.
-While everyone in this bucket is technically eligible for sponsorship, it will be tough to get sponsored without an acceptance letter from a Top 10 B-school.
+While everyone in this bucket is technically eligible for sponsorship, it is tough to get sponsored without an acceptance letter from a Top 10 B-school.